mohgavin/code-repository/README.md

   <img src="https://github.com/mohgavin/code-repository/blob/main/picture/Jaksel%20-%20Population%20Map.png" width="400" height="400">
 </p>

 [database_process](https://github.com/mohgavin/code-repository/tree/main/database_process) --> I created this code to have better display of showing radio equipment per sector.
-I build executable files in windows to be worked in other computer and anyone can run the script without having to install environment in the other computer.
+I build executable files in Windows to be worked in other computer and anyone can run the script without having to install environment in the computer.